 It is believed that Piran Kaliyar has mysterious energy that fulfills all the wishes of the devotees who visit here.
-Piran Kaliyar is the dargah of the Chishti saint of the 13th century, the shrine of Alauddin Ali Ahmed Sabir Kalyari constructed over the grave of a revered religious figure, who was also the successor of Baba Farid (1188–1280), and the first in the Chishti branch of Sabiriya.
-The dargah had been established by Delhi’s Afghan ruler Ibrahim Lodhi.
-The dargah is highly revered by Hindus and Muslims because of its proximity to the revered shrine, Haridwar.
-A small town grew around the shrines over the years and was christened as Piran Kaliyar.
+Piran Kaliyar is the dargah of the Chishti saint of the 13th century, the shrine of Alauddin Ali Ahmed Sabir Kalyari was constructed over the grave of a revered religious figure, who was also the successor of Baba Farid (1188–1280), and the first in the Chishti branch of Sabrina.

 11. Jageshwar Dham

-Haridwar’s five pilgrimage sites are Gangadwara also known as Har Ki Pauri, Kushwart also known as Ghat, Kankhal, Bilwa Tirtha also known as Mansa Devi Temple, and Neel Parvat also known as Chandi Devi.
-Haridwar is the biggest attraction for Kumbh Mela’s and Ardh Kumbh.
+Haridwar’s five pilgrimage sites are Gangadwara also known as Har Ki Pauri, Kushwart also known as Ghat, Kankhal, and Bilwa Tirtha also known as Mansa Devi Temple, and Neel Parvat also known as Chandi Devi.
+Haridwar is the biggest attraction for Kumbh Mela and Ardh Kumbh.

 Haridwar is a great source of education for Ayurvedic medicines and herbal remedies as well as for religious education in its unique Gurukul school system.
 The Ghats look beautifully stunning in the evening as thousands of lamps and marigold flowers float in the holy rivers.